 Comparing Secularism in India and China

-Peter van der Veer, University Professor at Utrecht, explored different patterns of secularism in India and China, with special attention to the historical legacies of colonialism and the nation-building projects first undertaken in the 19th century.
+Peter van der Veer, university professor at Utrecht, explored different patterns of secularism in India and China, with special attention to the historical legacies of colonialism and the nation-building projects first undertaken in the nineteenth century.
 The government hostility towards religion in China, evident both before and after the 1949 revolution, was in part a reaction to the negative colonial and missionary experience.
 In India, a more constructive relationship between secularism, nationalism, and democracy was shaped by a very different colonial legacy.